James Farmer: Freedom Rides

 Diane Nash and other members of the Nashville Student Movement and SNCC quickly recruited college students to restart the Freedom Ride where the first had left off.
 Farmer rejoined the group in Montgomery, Alabama.
 Doris Castle persuaded him to get on the bus at the last minute.
-The Riders were met with severe violence; in Birmingham the sheriff allowed local KKK members several minutes to attack the Riders, badly injuring a photographer.
+The Riders were met with severe violence; in Birmingham the sheriff allowed local KKK members several minutes to attack the Riders.
+They badly injured a photographer covering events.
 The violent reactions and events attracted national media attention.

-Their efforts sparked a summer of similar rides by other Civil Rights leaders and thousands of ordinary citizens.
-In Jackson, Mississippi, Farmer and the other riders were immediately jailed, but law enforcement prevented violence.
+The group's efforts sparked a summer of similar rides by other Civil Rights leaders and thousands of ordinary citizens.
+In Jackson, Mississippi, the state capital, Farmer and the other riders were immediately arrested and jailed, but law enforcement prevented violence.
 The riders followed a "jail no bail" philosophy to try to fill the jails with protesters and attract media attention.
 From county and town jails, the riders were sent to harsher conditions at Parchman State Penitentiary.

 As the Freedom Rides were attacked by whites, news coverage became widespread, and included photographs, newspaper accounts, and motion pictures.
 The Congress of Racial Equality and segregation and civil rights became national issues.
-Farmer became well known as a civil rights leader.
+Farmer became well known as a civil-rights leader.
 The Freedom Rides inspired Erin Gruwell's teaching techniques and the Freedom Writers Foundation.